Mutual funds for every objective

 3. Do something fun now—and later.
 Whether it’s a newer car, a Caribbean cruise, a wardrobe upgrade or a household remodel, pick one and enjoy it.

 5. Fund an education savings plan for your kids or grandkids.
 The money in a 529 or Coverdell college savings plan grows tax-deferred and can be withdrawn tax-free if used for qualified educational expenses.
-(Learn more about this topic: Start a Coverdell Education Savings Plan)
+(Learn more about this topic: Start your education savings with a Coverdell plan)

 6. Set aside a reasonable amount for your favorite cause or charity.
 If you’re passionate about a nonprofit organization, this may be a good opportunity to contribute to it.